English Online Dictionary. What means gang? What does gang mean?

 - c.
 1000, Aelfric, Homilies, Vol. I, page 290:

-- (African-American Vernacular, used in the vocative) A term of address for someone, particularly when cautioning them or offering advice.
+- (African-American Vernacular, used in the vocative) A term of address for a group, particularly when cautioning them or offering advice.

 Synonyms